 Customer or consumer experience (CX) has evolved many times throughout the years of interacting with patrons.

-The personal and tailored era in the 20’s and 30’s, the mass production and impersonal sales teams of the 80’s and 90’s, and, of course, the dot com boom of e-commerce.
+There was the personal and tailored era in the 20’s and 30’s, the mass production and impersonal sales teams of the 80’s and 90’s, and, of course, the dot com boom of e-commerce.

 However, there is a new element to CX that is disrupting the world and could be taking more and more business out of your pocket.